SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Method

 \paragraph{Frozen language codebook.} To generate lexical tokens, we utilize a pretrained LLM codebook $\sC = \{(k, \rve(k)) \mid k \in \sT\}$ and freeze it during training, where $\sT$ is a subset of the LLM vocabulary.
 Here, $\rve(\cdot)$ produces the text embedding for a sub-word $k$ which may be obtained from any layer of the LLM.
 Since the codebook is aligned with the language vocabulary, we use the terms ``token'' and ``word'' interchangeably.

 \paragraph{Token pyramid.} The \modelname{} quantizer produces $D$ layers of tokens where the tokens at layer $l$ are denoted as $\rvk_l \in \sT^{h_l \times w_l}$.
 Prior works use Residual Quantization (RQ) to generate multi-layer tokens~\cite{lee2022autoregressive,zeghidour2021soundstream}.
 In these methods, tokens from all layers have uniform shapes and do not carry specific semantic meanings.
 In contrast, we propose a pyramid token structure by enforcing the constraint $h_l \le h_{l+1} \land w_l \le w_{l+1}$.
 The pyramid structure is purposefully designed to concentrate semantics within the within the upper layers of the pyramid.
-This design allow for representing semantic concepts using a significantly reduced number of tokens, \eg, as few as five tokens.
-RQ does not have this challenge as its tokens do not carry any inherent semantic meaning.
+This design allows for representing semantic concepts with notably fewer tokens, \eg, as few as five tokens for understanding tasks.
+The high token efficiency stems from the pyramid structure, as a conventional layer without pyramid structures needs a minimum of $hw$ tokens (\eg, 256) to represent the image.
+Token efficiency is crucial for in-context learning as it enables the accommodation of more examples within the context.
 A dilation subsampler $\rmP(l)$ is used, which selects the positions for quantization at layer $l$ as where $h'=\frac{h_D}{h_l}$, and $w'=\frac{w_D}{w_l}$ are the downsample ratios.